 - Moonlight by Tent Lab – All FR-free and coated with silicone on the outside and polyurethane (PU) on the inside.
 This brand is often touted as being better for the chemically sensitive but I have found there is not enough consensus on this.
 With many not tolerating it.
 At a steeper price than your average tent, you should test it out first.
 They send fabric samples.

-- Six moon Designs – silicone nylon fabrics.
+- Six Moon Designs – silicone nylon fabrics, very low odor,.

 Silicone treated tents might be more tolerable for some, others may prioritize avoiding flame retardants.